Day 1:

 Flight from Santiago to Puerto Natales, the gateway to Torres del Paine National Park and the Chilean fjords.

-Take a stroll through the rustic town on the Ultima Esperanza Sound where you can browse a wide selection of souvenir shops and choose a quaint restaurant for dinner.
+Take a stroll through this quaint town on the Señoret Sound where you can browse a wide selection of souvenir shops and choose a nice restaurant for dinner.

 Day 2: